fdazen/fda-documentation/IBE_general.md

 ![IBE_11.png]({{site.baseurl}}/images/IBE_11.png)

-Assign rooms to IBE bookings: Set whether web bookings are saved with a room assigned or as unassigned.
+You will see different option:

+_Assign Rooms to IBE Bookings_: if this option is turned on (ON), the system will automatically assign rooms to incoming reservations.
+If the option is turned off (OFF), all bookings will come in _Unassigned_ status.

+{{site.data.alerts.note}} Unassign bookings are not overbookings.
+An Unassign booking is a booking that does not have any room assigned to it, yet. {{site.data.alerts.end}}

-Enable split IBE bookings: Enable this feature to sell down to the last room available by splitting reservations if a single room is not available for the entire duration.
-Disabling this feature will prevent splits but will also prevent bookings even though there may still be availability at the property.
+_Enable Split IBE Bookings_: if one single room is not available for the entire reservation duration, but some other room is, the option **ON** will split the reservation into whatever rooms are available.
+Disabling this feature (OFF) will prevent splits, but will also prevent bookings even though there may still be availability at the property across rooms.

 **Advanced Booking Period:** Set how many months in advance you allow your inventory to be available online for sale.
 Values between 2 and 36 months are allowed.